l7mp/l7mp-media-plane-controller/client/README.md

 ### commands.py

-In this you can find all of the ng protocols commands.
+In this, you can find all of the ng protocols commands.

 ### callbase.py